Socialization: Racial socialization

-Racial socialization, or Racial-ethnic socialization, has been defined as "the developmental processes by which children acquire the behaviors, perceptions, values, and attitudes of an ethnic group, and come to see themselves and others as members of the group".
+Racial socialization, or racial-ethnic socialization, has been defined as "the developmental processes by which children acquire the behaviors, perceptions, values, and attitudes of an ethnic group, and come to see themselves and others as members of the group".
 The existing literature conceptualizes racial socialization as having multiple dimensions.
 Researchers have identified five dimensions that commonly appear in the racial socialization literature: cultural socialization, preparation for bias, promotion of mistrust, egalitarianism, and other.
-Cultural socialization refers to parenting practices that teach children about their racial history or heritage and is sometimes referred to as pride development.
+Cultural socialization, sometimes referred to as "pride development", refers to parenting practices that teach children about their racial history or heritage.

 Preparation for bias refers to parenting practices focused on preparing children to be aware of, and cope with, discrimination.
 Promotion of mistrust refers to the parenting practices of socializing children to be wary of people from other races.
 Egalitarianism refers to socializing children with the belief that all people are equal and should be treated with common humanity.
+In the United States, white people are socialized to perceive race as a zero-sum game and a black-white binary.

 Oppression socialization

-Oppression socialization refers to the process by which "individuals develop understandings of power and political structure, particularly as these inform perceptions of identity, power, and opportunity relative to gender, racialized group membership, and sexuality."
-This action is a form of political socialization in its relation to power and the persistent compliance of the disadvantaged with their oppression using limited "overt coercion."
+Oppression socialization refers to the process by which "individuals develop understandings of power and political structure, particularly as these inform perceptions of identity, power, and opportunity relative to gender, racialized group membership, and sexuality".
+This action is a form of political socialization in its relation to power and the persistent compliance of the disadvantaged with their oppression using limited "overt coercion".

 Language socialization

-Based on comparative research in different societies, focusing on the role of language in child development, linguistic anthropologists Elinor Ochs and Bambi Schieffelin have developed the theory of language socialization.
+Based on comparative research in different societies, and focusing on the role of language in child development, linguistic anthropologists Elinor Ochs and Bambi Schieffelin have developed the theory of language socialization.

 They discovered that the processes of enculturation and socialization do not occur apart from the process of language acquisition, but that children acquire language and culture together in what amounts to an integrated process.
 Members of all societies socialize children both to and through the use of language; acquiring competence in a language, the novice is by the same token socialized into the categories and norms of the culture, while the culture, in turn, provides the norms of the use of language.